-Poul Henningsen designed the three-shade system during 1925/1926.
-The first lights using the system were designed for an exhibition in Paris.
-His work with Louis Poulsen continued until his death in 1967.
-Throughout his life, PH sought to create glare-free lighting; aiming to direct light where it was most needed, and creating soft shadows while using incandescent bulbs as a light source.
+Poul Henningsen designed the three-shade system back in 1925-1926.
+The first lights using the system were designed by PH in cooperation with Louis Poulsen for an exhibition in Paris.
+His work with Louis Poulsen continued right up until his death in 1967.
+Throughout his life, PH sought to create glare-free light, direct light where it was most needed, and create soft shadows, using incandescent bulbs as a light source.
 The PH 4/3 Metal Pendant was launched in 1966.
-Its design follows the general three-shade system based on the logarithmic spiral, with the center of the light source positioned at the axis of the spiral.
-This light is a simplification of the light PH designed in 1929, winning him the highest distinction at the world exhibition in Barcelona at that time.
-Metal pendants were produced in a number of formats and colors, and the underside of the shade was painted white to provide diffuse light.
-To achieve warmer lighting, metal pendants were also produced with a gold-coated underside.
-Metal pendants have been produced in a number of sizes and colors over the years, but the only metal pendant available today is the 4/3.
+Its design follows the general three-shade system based on the logarithmic spiral, with the centre of the light source positioned at the centre of the spiral.
+This light is a simplification of the light PH designed in 1929.
+The light won him the highest distinction at the world exhibition in Barcelona at that time.
+Metal pendants were produced in a number of formats and colours, and the underside of the shade was painted white to provide diffuse light.
+To achieve warmer lighting, metal pendants were also produced with a gold-coated underside at one stage.
+Metal pendants have been produced in a number of sizes and colours over the years.